davidtinker/intervals-i18n/README.md

 please send me a pull request.
 For new languages I can do an initial Google Translate pass on the English text and you can take it from there.

+Please note that you can't add new keys or rename existing keys.
+Only change the values.
+I need to add new keys to all files at once and make corresponding changes to the code.
+Also please do not re-order keys.
+That makes it hard to see what has actually changed.

 ## Thanks To

 - CEscorcio (pt)